mongodb/docs/source/includes/quick-start/overview.rst

 on MongoDB clusters.
 In this guide, we show you how to get started with your own free (no credit card required) cluster.

-Follow the steps below to connect your Java application with a MongoDB Atlas cluster.
+Consult the following steps to connect your Java application with a MongoDB Atlas cluster.